MicrosoftDocs/executable-docs/README.md

 ## How to Write an Exec Doc

+### Prerequisites

 Follow these steps to write an Exec Doc either by converting an existing Azure Doc or from scratch:

+1. Ensure your Exec Doc is a markdown file.

+    >**Note:** If you are convering an existing Azure Doc to an Exec Doc, you can either find the Azure Doc in your fork or copy the raw markdown content of the Azure Doc into a new markdown file in your local repo.

+2. Ensure your Exec Doc is written with the LF line break type.

+    **Example:**

+    ![LF VSCode](https://github.com/MicrosoftDocs/executable-docs/assets/146123940/3501cd38-2aa9-4e98-a782-c44ae278fc21)

+    >**Note:** The will appear according to the IDE you are using.
+For the VS Code IDE, you can check this by clicking on the LF/CLRF button at the bottom right corner of the screen.

+3. Ensure all files that your Exec Doc references live under the same parent folder as your Exec Doc

+    **Example:**

+    If your Exec Doc ***my-exec-doc.md*** references a script file ***my-script.yaml*** within, the script file should be in the same folder as the Exec Doc.

+    ```bash
+    ├── master-folder
+    │   └── parent-folder
+    │       ├── my-exec-doc.md
+    │       └── my-script.yaml
+    ```

+4. Ensure that the Exec Doc contains at least 1 code block and every input code block's type in the Exec Doc is taken from this list (this does not apply to [result blocks](https://github.com/Azure/InnovationEngine/blob/main/README.md#result-blocks), explained later in this doc):

+    - bash
+    - terraform
+    - azurecli
+    - azure-cli-interactive
+    - azurecli-interactive

+    **Example:**

+    ```bash
+    az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
+    ```

+    >**Note:** If you are converting an existing Azure Doc to an Exec Doc, it may already have code block(s).

+    >**Note:** While Innovation Engine can _parse_ a code block of any type, given its current features, it can only _execute_ code blocks of the types above.
+So, it is important to ensure that the code blocks in your Exec Doc are of the types above.

+5. Ensure there is a new line before and after every content heading, subheading, description, and code block

+6. Ensure the section headings are appropriate in the Exec Doc

+    - You can have only one h1 heading
+    - You can have multiple h2s and h3s subheadings
+    - You should not have any h4 headings

+### Steps to Write an Exec Doc

-1. [Set up Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) locally in your IDE like VS Code
+1. [Set up Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) locally in your IDE like VS Code.

+    >**Note:** Innovation Engine is a Linux-based tool and hence it is recommended to write Exec Docs in a Linux environment.
+Most doc authors use VS Code in WSL to write Exec Docs.

-2. Set up azure-docs-pr in your local machine
+2. Set up the relevant reository in your local machine.
+This example covers the **azure-docs-pr** repo.

+    - Get access to the relevant repo in [MicrosoftDocs](https://github.com/MicrosoftDocs) in case it is private and/or you do not have access to it.

     - Fork the [MicrosoftDocs/azure-docs-pr](https://github.com/MicrosoftDocs/azure-docs-pr) repo, which is where docs changes are made internally.
 Your fork URL would contain the following within: `<your_github_username>/azure-docs-pr`

-    - Clone a copy of your fork to your local machine
+    - Clone a copy of your fork to your local machine.
+[Guidance on how to fork and clone a GitHub repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

-    - Make any changes to an existing/new Exec Doc in an IDE such as VS Code
+    - Make any changes to an existing/new Exec Doc in an IDE, such as VS Code.
+If it is an existing Azure Doc, you can find its filepath easily by clicking the pencil icon in the public doc and use that filepath to find the doc in your fork.

     - Push all changes to your fork as necessary

-3. Ensure your Exec Doc is a markdown file.

-    >**Note:** If you are convering an existing Azure Doc to an Exec Doc, you can simply copy the raw markdown content of the Azure Doc into a new markdown file in your local repo

-4. Ensure your Exec Doc is written with the LF line break type

-    **Example:**

-    ![LF VSCode](https://github.com/MicrosoftDocs/executable-docs/assets/146123940/3501cd38-2aa9-4e98-a782-c44ae278fc21)

-    >**Note:** It will appear according to the IDE you are using.
-For the VS Code IDE, it is given at the bottom right corner of the screen.

-5. Ensure all dependencies that your Exec Doc references live under the same parent folder as your Exec Doc
+    >**Note:** You are not confined to use VS Code in WSL.
+You can use any IDE that supports markdown language.
+However, VS Code in WSL is recommended as it is the most common setup among doc authors.

-6. Appropriately add metadata at the start of the Exec Doc.
+3. Appropriately add metadata at the start of the Exec Doc.
 Here are some mandatory fields:

     - title = the title of the Exec Doc
     - description = the description of the Exec Doc